Websoft9Archive/ansible-template/docs/else-troubleshooting.md

 #### Error in Chrome when modify password?

-This error is not attribute to RabbitMQ server, once you have upgraded you local Chrome, it solved
+This error has nothing to do with RabbitMQ server.
+Just upgrade you local Chrome to solve it.

 ![chrome error of RabbitMQ](https://libs.websoft9.com/Websoft9/DocsPicture/zh/rabbitmq/rabbitmq-chromeerror-websoft9.png)